the-anna-project/annad/doc/concept/connection.md

 ###### map CLG tree ID to CLG tree
 When having a CLG tree ID given it needs to be mapped to a CLG tree.
-A CLG tree represents an organizational structure that holds ordered CLG IDs forming an executable behavior network.
+A CLG tree represents an organizational structure that holds ordered behavior IDs forming an executable behavior network.
+A behavior ID is effectively a CLG ID.
 Note that a CLG tree can only be valid in case it starts with the ID of the Input CLG, and ends with the ID of the Output CLG in any branch.
 The following key maps an CLG tree ID to a CLG tree.

 ```
-<prefix>:clg-tree-id:clg-tree:<clg-tree-id>    {<clg-id>: {<clg-id>: {...}, <clg-id>: {...}, ...}}
+<prefix>:clg-tree-id:clg-tree:<clg-tree-id>    {<behavior-id>: {<behavior-id>: {...}, <behavior-id>: {...}, ...}}
 ```

 ---

-###### map CLG tree ID to CLG tree coordinates
+###### map behavior ID to behavior coordinates
-When having a CLG tree ID given it's position within the connection space needs to be looked up.
-The following key maps a CLG tree ID to CLG tree coordinates within the connection space.
+When having a behavior ID given it's position within the connection space needs to be looked up.
+The following key maps a behavior ID to behavior coordinates within the connection space.

 ```
-<prefix>:clg-tree-id:clg-tree-coordinates:<clg-tree-id>    [<x>,<y>,...],[<x>,<y>,...],...
+<prefix>:behavior-id:behavior-coordinates:<behavior-id>    [<x>,<y>,...],[<x>,<y>,...],...
 ```

 ---

-###### map CLG tree coordinates to CLG tree ID
+###### map behavior coordinates to behavior ID
-When having CLG tree coordinates given they need to be mapped to their CLG tree ID.
-Having CLG tree coordinates indexed as keys enables fast scans when it needs to be found out which CLG trees are near to the surrounding area of a given CLG tree within the connection space.
-That way behavior can be mapped and aligned to matching CLG trees.
-The following key maps CLG tree coordinates to it's CLG tree ID.
+When having behavior coordinates given they need to be mapped to their behavior ID.
+Having behavior coordinates indexed as keys enables fast scans when it needs to be found out which behaviors are near to the surrounding area of a given behavior within the connection space.
+That way behavior can be mapped and aligned to matching behaviors.
+The following key maps behavior coordinates to it's behavior ID.

 ```
-<prefix>:clg-tree-coordinates:clg-tree-id:[<x>,<y>,...],[<x>,<y>,...],...    <clg-tree-id>
+<prefix>:behavior-coordinates:behavior-id:[<x>,<y>,...],[<x>,<y>,...],...    <behavior-id>
 ```